NadsonovAS/StandUP_project/README.md

 ## Troubleshooting
 - **yt-dlp errors:** Ensure Safari is running and signed into the correct YouTube account so cookie extraction succeeds.
-- **Transcription failures:** The first `parakeet-mlx` invocation downloads weights—keep the machine awake and connected; if unsupported, pass a custom loader to `ParakeetTranscriber`.
 - **Gemini CLI issues:** Verify `gemini` is on `PATH` and authenticated.
 The pipeline retries once before giving up; check stderr in logs for JSON parsing errors.
-- **Laughter detector:** The Swift binary only runs on Apple Silicon.
-Rebuild if you upgrade macOS frameworks or if Gatekeeper blocks execution.
-- **Cleanup:** Remove stale audio caches with `uv run python -c "from utils import remove_audio_cache; remove_audio_cache()"`.

-Happy shipping!